storagebits/KISSS/README.md

     This command will launch a 50 slides scan in a row and put raw files into baseFolder/001 folder.

  **4. Post processing** <br>
 	 After your capture is done , you'll have a folder full of pictures.
 Now it's time to post process them.
 In my case I needed to crop, mirror and rotate them.
 All those step are configurable and optional.
-At the very final stage, and if you want to, the post process script can push your pictures to a Nextcloud instance of your choice for better visualisation (and backups).
+At the very final stage, and if you want to, the post process script can push your pictures to a Nextcloud instance of your choice for better visualisation (and backups).<br>
-	There are few variables to edit at the begining of the post-processing.py script :
+	There are few variables to edit at the begining of the post-processing.py script : <br>
-*baseFolder* : Base folder where folders and pictures will be created<br>
+***baseFolder*** : Base folder where folders and pictures will be created<br>
-cropping : 1 or 0 , enable or disable intelligent cropping (very useful if you're not able to have the whole frame when taking pictures)
+*cropping* : 1 or 0 , enable or disable intelligent cropping (very useful if you're not able to have the whole frame when taking pictures)
 *treeshold* : value between 0 and 100 .
 Treeshold used by the intelligent cropping.
 *mirroring* : 1 or 0 , enable or disable automatic mirroring of the picture *rotating* : 1 or 0 ,  enable or disable automatic rotation of the picture *degrees* : value between 0 and 360 .
-Degrees value to rotate the picture *clouding* = 1
+Degrees value to rotate the picture *clouding* : 1 or 0 ,  enable or disable automatic upload to a nextcloud instance (see below for nextcloud instance configuration)

  **5. Enjoy your memories in the cloud** <br>
 	TODO